 Scheduled for delivery in 2007, XM-5 has an on-orbit design life of 15 years and will carry a state-of-the-art DARS payload featuring two 9 meter reflectors provided by Harris.
 Its end-of-life power capability of more than 18 kilowatts will make it one of the world's most powerful communications satellites.

-XM-5 is based on SS/L's space-proven LS-1300S platform, which has an excellent record of reliable operation.
+XM-5 is based on SS/L's space-proven SSL-1300S platform, which has an excellent record of reliable operation.
 Its high efficiency solar arrays and lightweight batteries are designed to provide uninterrupted electrical power.

 |Type / Application:||Communication|